insightsengineering/r.pkg.template/.github/CONTRIBUTING.md

 ## License

-All of your code changes would be under the same [license](LICENSE) that covers this project.
+All of your code changes would be under the same [license][url_license] that covers this project.

 ## How to report a bug?